COVID-19 and pregnancy

 - Recent recommendations now advise that anyone with cold symptoms is eligible for COVID-19 testing.
 For information regarding booking a test visit the Island Health Symptoms and Testing resource.

 Do I need a note to be off because of my cold?

 - Your employer should not require a note based on current BC recommendations at this time.
 If you are experiencing difficulties with your employer please refer them to this link.

 Is it COVID?
 Shouldn’t I be tested?

-I have a cold and I think I need to be seen in the hospital about pregnancy or my baby but I have a cold.
+I think I need to be seen in the hospital about pregnancy or my baby but I have a cold.
 What do I do?

 - Call ahead if you can!
 This allows us to prepare to see you safely.
 We will also assess whether you need to come in or whether we can possibly take care of you via the phone only.

 - If this is during the day please call our clinic (250-737-2066).